0XDE57/Flipper-Android-App/README.md

 **This privacy enhanced fork ensures nothing is collected by removing these dependencies from the code entirely, and adds a couple minor features.**

-Removed:
+Removed all code and references to:
-- countly
+- countly (sentry)
 - shake2report
-- metric
+- metric -> clickhouse
 - gms
 - firebase